bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/rest_parameters.md

     // b, "two"
     // manyMoreArgs, ["three"] <-- notice it's an array, even though there's just one value

-Below, the third argument isn't provided, but `manyMoreArgs` is still an array (albeit an empty one).
+Below, the third argument isn’t provided, but `manyMoreArgs` is still an array (albeit an empty one).

     // using the same function definition from example above